Netflix/conductor/README.md

 * [C#](https://github.com/conductor-sdk/conductor-csharp)
 * [Clojure](https://github.com/conductor-sdk/conductor-clojure)

-All contributions on the above client sdks can be me made on [Conductor SDK](https://github.com/conductor-sdk) repository.
+All contributions on the above client sdks can be made on [Conductor SDK](https://github.com/conductor-sdk) repository.

 ## Get Support
 Conductor is maintained by Media Workflow Infrastructure team at Netflix.
 Use github issue tracking for filing issues and [Discussion Forum](https://github.com/Netflix/conductor/discussions) for any other questions, ideas or support requests.